-A person working in Advertising / Grapic Design / Events in Jamaica typically earns around 90,900 JMD per month.
+A person working in Advertising / Graphic Design / Events in Jamaica typically earns around 90,900 JMD.
 Salaries range from 43,000 JMD (lowest average) to 165,000 JMD (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|

 |Advertising Account Executive||116,000 JMD|